 Electronic Device Policy

-Students will be able to use their cell phones during key times of the school day.
-Students were given instructions on how to download ClassMode, an app that helps students use cell phones appropriately.
+Students will be able to use their cell phones during key times of the school day, as long as they have the ClassMode app on their phone.
+ClassMode is an app that helps students use cell phones appropriately.

 Under the Eastern High School Cell Phone User Agreement, Eastern and Eastern’s staff are not responsible for lost, stolen or damaged cell phones.